parnapraveen/DSC180A_Replication_Project/docs/foundations-and-background.md

 ---

-## The Big Picture: Why This Project Matters
+## The Big Picture: Why This Matters

 ### The Challenge in Modern Medicine